-6 DCMS.
+&lt;sup>6 DCMS.
 Principles of Selection for Designating Buildings, 2018

-7 Historic England.
+&lt;sup>7 Historic England.
 Selection Guides 2011 (and updated)

-- store (and also the 1960s extension) are as a general rule of lesser heritage interest by comparison with the main retail space at ground floor and the key circulation areas. - 2.13 To the rear and within the depth of the Site (and also at the end of Alfred Mews), remnants of the earlier phase 19th century store and its workshops / factory (and also intervening yards) are legible alongside the later redevelopments.
+- 2.13 To the rear and within the depth of the Site (and also at the end of Alfred Mews), remnants of the earlier phase 19th century store and its workshops / factory (and also intervening yards) are legible alongside the later redevelopments.
 These elements also hold a moderate degree of heritage interest, but are otherwise more utilitarian in character and or have experienced a greater degree of alteration from that historic. - 2.14 Across the entire Site there is clear evidence of more modern interventions as each of the different internal spaces have been variously adapted and successively refurbished for changing uses and also new tenant occupiers.
 Existing modern introductions such as office partitioning, kitchen and bathroom facilities, flooring and services are of no special interest.